 – [Ryan] I totally agree with you.
 I wanna transition, just kind of as a wrapping up here and ask you a question kind of about, it’s really relevant to the times right now and see from your angle, because a lot of the guests that had on the podcast have a very, you know like basically the question is how’s COVID affecting things and they have a viewpoint from their own organization but I think you guys have, you know access to a wide variety of industries.
 A wide variety of company types.
 So I’m kind of curious to hear your take on how you’ve seen COVID affects things in the IoT space across industries, rather than just focused on one and kind of how you see it changing things going into 2021.

 – [Matt] Yeah, I think if I could describe it in four words it’s demand up supply down.
-So there’s a lot of use cases in IoT where there is increasing demand, offshoring of manufacturing, increasing automation in manufacturing, building automation is that there’s a whole load of extra demand, that the pent up demand.
+So there’s a lot of Applications in IoT where there is increasing demand, offshoring of manufacturing, increasing automation in manufacturing, building automation is that there’s a whole load of extra demand, that the pent up demand.
 There are exceptions.
 I mean, demand for connected cars is vomited, connected public transport also gone down.
 There is a lot of public transport providers that are replacing their buses anytime soon because there’s just not a shortfall in revenue and so on.
 So there are some exceptions but generally there’s, you know there’s a whole load of potential upside but the challenge has been getting out there and deploying.
 You know, one of the things we’ve seen is a big drop off in smart meter roll outs because getting access to people’s homes to install smart meters, it’s just challenging in this environment.
 Everybody we speak to on the supply side is pretty bullish.
 It seems like the pipeline is strong.
 The challenge is always one of the logistics of actually getting to the client and delivering the product that’s required.
 Let’s do pluses and minuses.
 I mean, certainly the IoT space is in a much healthier position than pretty much any other technology area you could choose to mention, you know.
 You wouldn’t want to be in retail at the moment or aviation or even automotive.
 There’s some pretty challenging times in all of those spaces.
 I think we’re in a pretty good space at the moment, just because of it’s so helpful in addressing a lot of the challenges that the COVID throws up.

 – [Ryan] Yeah, I totally agree.
 So to removing COVID from it, the last question I have before we wrap up is just what are your general predictions and thoughts going into next year?
 And what do you expect to see?
 What are you hoping to see happen next year to really contribute to the overall growth?